SolidHal/btrfld/README.md

 ## Assembly Tips
 this process is much less tedious than hand wiring.
 But its still annoying in places since we are trying to keep things thin.

+- btrfld (non-ulp)
     - solder the parallel wires to the hands/thumb clusters *before* placing the boards in the frame and soldering switches
+    - trim the stabs on the hinge side keys of the left/right hand bodies (switches for Q,A,Z, P, ;, / keys)

+- btrfld ulp
+    - use your hotplate to solder the switches first, then the diodes, then the parallel wires. you can then install the pcbs into the 3d printed frames
+    - you might need to use something to support balance some switches while solder, since some are only partially supported by the PCB
+    - the tolerance between the keycaps and the frames is quite tight. do some testing (and likely sanding) before fully assembling to ensure nothing sticks

 - stripping ribbon cable:
   - take an xacto knife ~3mm from the end of the cable and cut a slit until you see wire, then use your fingernail to peel the cut off section away from the rest of the cable
 - use cut off diode/resistor legs to connect the controller to the center pcb
-- trim the stabs on the hinge side keys of the left/right hand bodies (switches for Q,A,Z, P, ;, / keys)
 - the pcbs are designed to hold the diodes "upside down" to keep things as thin as possible.
 Soldering these is a little hard since they like to stick to the soldering iron.
   - get some fine point electronics tweezers
   - put a very very small amount of solder on one of the diode pads